NEW

 Availability of the data (upon request, database, URL etc.)

-If data are sent together with the template file, the editors will make it publicly available through the
+If data are sent together with the template file, the editors will make it

 IBVS Web-site